Guarantees for data-driven control of nonlinear systems using semidefinite programming: A survey: Data-driven control by approximate nonlinearity cancellation and feedback linearization

-\begin{assu}[\citep{NonlinearityCancell}(Assumption 1)] Let a continuous function $z:\mathbb{R}^{n_x}\rightarrow\mathbb{R}^{n_z}$ be known such that $f(x)=Az(x)$ for some matrix $A\in\mathbb{R}^{n_x\times n_z}$. \end{assu}
+\begin{assu}[\cite{NonlinearityCancell} (Assumption 1)] Let a continuous function $z:\mathbb{R}^{n_x}\rightarrow\mathbb{R}^{n_z}$ be known such that $f(x)=Az(x)$ for some matrix $A\in\mathbb{R}^{n_x\times n_z}$. \end{assu}

-A similar assumption is already supposed and clarified in Section~\ref{Sec_LPVEmb} for data-driven LPV embedding.
+A similar assumption is already introduced and clarified in Section~\ref{Sec_LPVEmb} and Section~\ref{Sec_SysRepExLin}.
 For that reason, a suitable basis $z$ might be available from first principles, while only the system parameters $A$ are unknown.
 Since one key idea will be to separate the linear and nonlinear dynamics, \cite{NonlinearityCancell} writes $z$ without loss of generality as

 where $q$ only contains nonlinear functions.